abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 important for each of us in the community to have mutual respect for one another and to recognize that everybody is here because they have the intention to do something good, something wholesome.
-On the level of personality, it's easy to exercise our critical faculties—we're pretty adept at that.
+On the level of personality, it's easy to exercise our critical faculties---we're pretty adept at that.
 Especially when we live together over long periods of time, we get to know each others' quirks rather intimately.
 It doesn't take much intelligence or wisdom to pick up on somebody's quirks.
 It